 Basically, free ions are responsible for passing the electric current through the water.
-Free ions are mobile in nature which flows from the negative terminal to positive terminal when a potential difference is applied across the water.
+Free ions are mobile in nature and flow from the negative terminal to the positive terminal when a potential difference is applied across the water.

-Electrons have a negative charge, hence they repel negative charges and attract towards the positive charges.
+Electrons have a negative charge.
+Hence they repel negative charges and attract positive charges.

-Therefore, the distilled water is an insulator because it has no free electrons to flow across through it.
+Therefore, distilled water is an insulator because it has no free electrons to flow across it.